 A 20-minute bus ride from Hizen-Kashima Station

 From Saga Station, take the JR Kamome to Hizen-Kashima Station.
 The trip is around 20 minutes.
-From Hizen-Kashima Station, you can access a bus that will take you for a 10-minute ride to Yutoku Inari Jinja Stop.
-From there, the shrine is a three-minute walk.
+From Hizen-Kashima Station, you can access a bus that will take you for a 20-minute ride to Yutoku Inari-jinja Stop.
+From there, the shrine is a six-minute walk.

-The shrine is widely spread out with both stairs and an elevator to gain access to the Gohonden, or main hall, which is 18 meters above ground.
-If you're feeling athletic and adventurous, continue up the pathways leading up the hill.
-On the way up, you'll notice the vivid colors beginning to fade into more weathered patinas.
+The shrine is widely spread out with both stairs and an elevator to gain access to the gohonden, or main hall, which is 18 meters above ground.
+If you're feeling athletic and adventurous, continue up the pathways leading to the inner sanctuary.
+From the summit you can see a magnificent view from Kashima to the Ariake Sea.